 Winner – Draw!
 Again, Shopify and BigCommerce tie in this in this ‘Pricing' category of this BigCommerce vs Magento vs Shopify comparison. – also, we prefer them because of the transparency.
 What you see is what you get and you don’t have to disclose sensitive information regarding your business.

 Shopify vs BigCommerce vs Magento Comparison Winner:

-While Shopify is a great all-rounder that is easily scalable, we give this battle to BigCommerce as Comparison Winner.
-This is because BigCommerce delivers best when it comes to offering a sensible, scalable, and practical package to larger businesses.
+Shopify is a great all-rounder that is easily scalable and our Comparison Winner.
+This is because Shopify delivers best when it comes to offering a sensible, scalable, and practical package to larger businesses.

 What is Shopify best for?